PhilETaylor/ServiceLocatorFactory/README.md

 # ServiceLocatorFactory

-This is a long term fork of the fezfez/ServiceLocatorFactory as that is no longer maintained.
+This is a long term fork of the fezfez/ServiceLocatorFactory as that is no longer maintained...

 Allow you to get ServiceManager from everywhere in your application by calling this static factory.